 The "jammers" in Shadow Unit have reality-warping psychic abilities, but tend to be physically vulnerable for an extremely good reason: killing people with your brain burns calories.
 A lot of them.
 And if you think that sounds like a selling point, ask yourself when was the last time you went into ketosis after missing lunch.

 Actually invoked in The Guild, in which, while confronting Zaboo's mom, Tink tells her to lay off Codex, saying "she's squishy."

 The Beacon, a mystic superhero from the Global Guardians PBEM Universe, was once described by a teammate as "fluffy".
 Another teammate called her "well padded."
 She describes herself as a big beautiful woman.
 Either way, she tends to avoid close combat as she's horrible at it and always gets her butt kicked when it happens.

 A somewhat more literal example.
-The episode Wizard Battle features a wizard named Abrakadaniel, whose body is literally squishy:
+The episode Wizard Battle features a wizard named Abrakadaniel, whose body is squishy: